nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 The code <code>AP</code> (Administering Provider) **MUST** be used to designate the practitioner as having administered the vaccination.

+{% include note.html content="Neither of the two codes listed in the extensible value set for immunization practitioner role have been considered appropriate for the practitioner recording the vaccination, so <code>EP</code> has been selected from the underlying valueset for the immunization practitioner roles.
+Please use the display name "Entering Provider" with this code, not the longer description from the value set" %}

 ### practitioner.actor

 <table class='resource-attributes'>